mrshmllow/wire/doc/guide/keys.md

 ### Encrypting with KeepassXC

 A simple example of extracting a KeepassXC attachment into a wire key.
+You must pass the password through stdin as the command must be non-interactive.
-Note that the `--stdout` and the `--key-file` are important, as wire expects the command to output the key to stdout and be non-interactive.
+Note that the `--stdout` is important as wire expects the command to output the key to stdout.

 ```nix:line-numbers [hive.nix]
 let